🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Does Wikidata actually make a difference to SEO results?

 Yes, more directly than most people expect.
-It is one of the main external sources Google uses to populate the Knowledge Graph.
+Wikidata is one of the main external sources Google uses to populate the Knowledge Graph.
 A complete entry with cited sources gives Google a structured, third-party-verified blueprint of your brand identity.
 ChatGPT, Perplexity, and Gemini also draw on Wikidata for factual grounding.
 The brands with the most accurate AI platform descriptions almost always have a well-maintained Wikidata entry.
 Most businesses can create one without being Wikipedia-famous — you just need verifiable third-party sources to cite properly.

 What is the difference between semantic SEO and traditional keyword SEO?